 Routes OverviewThere are many routes to Lost Lakes Peaks, including an almost endless possibility of loop hikes.
 All routes are very scenic, and I don’t think any one route would be better than another.
 Either way, be prepared for some fantastic scenery on any route.

 Surely, the most popular route up the peaks is from Stillwater Reservoir, either over the Devils Causeway, or farther south over the trail that passes Mosquito Lake.
-I haven’t done this route all the way to Lost Lakes Peak, but have driven to the trailhead and climbed Devils Causeway thus I provide driving directions to the trailhead, but you will be on your own for the route description.
 The round trip distance to the highest of the Lost Lakes Peaks is 14.8 miles if you hike over the Devils Causeway.
 You also can do a 20 mile loop hike combining the Lost Lakes with the Lost Lakes Peaks from Stillwater.
+The same loop can be done from Ripple Creek Pass, but it's a little longer than the route from Stillwater.
+It's less crowded too!
+Either way, this is one of the best loops in the Flat Tops and the scenery is fantastic.

-The route I have done is via Ripple Creek Pass.
+The first route I did was via Ripple Creek Pass.
 I chose this route because it is the shortest drive for me.
 The route follows various trails to Lost Lakes Pass and then climbs the north ridge of the Lost Benchmark.
 The trail passes very near both main summits of the Lost Lakes Peaks and you can reach the peaks by taking short cross-country routes from the trail.
-This route is about 13.6 miles round trip to the Lost Benchmark, and 16 miles round trip to Peak 11,935.
+This route is about 13.6 miles round trip to the Lost Benchmark.

 Other routes are as follows: